 Relative to Nodeware subscriptions, an "asset" is any digital device actively connected to the network.

 How do I buy subscriptions for asset-based vulnerability monitoring?

-Sign up at app.nodeware.com/try and follow the simple steps to create a profile.
+Visit us at https://app.nodeware.com and follow the simple steps to create a profile.
 When prompted choose in increments ("blocks") of 50 for the known number of assets on your network.
 If you have fewer than 50 assets on your network, choose 1 block.
 Remember: assets like PCs, laptops, mobile devices, smart televisions, IoT enabled appliances, wearables, and VoIP phones are devices you need and want to monitor.
 If you have greater than 50 devices, choose two blocks, and so on.

 Yes.
 Go to https://app.nodeware.com/try/ to get started.